 Our office is open Monday through Friday from 8:00 a.m. until 5:00 p.m.
 We advise students between 8:30 AM and 4:00 PM Monday through Friday.
-Students may make an appointment (must submit pre-advising form first), or may walk in for advising as long as we are not in a pre-registration period.
-During pre-registration we advise students by appointment only and our schedules are full.
+Students may make an appointment (must submit pre-advising form first), or may walk in for advising during established walk-in hours.
 Summer advising is by walk-in or appointment.
-Appointments are available both in-person and virtually.
+Appointments are available both inperson and virtually.